tchris159/Algorithms-Data-Structures/README.md

 This section includes projects focused on automated collection of large data sets, and extraction, transforming, and reformatting a variety of data and fle types.

-Tools include SQL, Regular Expressions, XML, JSON, and Web Scraping.
+Tools include Python, SQL, Regular Expressions, XML, JSON, and Web Scraping.

 The projects go through various processes including: